Neuroblox/Neuroblox.jl/docs/src/getting_started.md

 ## Example 1 : Building an oscillating circuit from two Wilson-Cowan Neural Mass Models

 ```@example Wilson-Cowan
+using Neuroblox
+using DifferentialEquations
+using Graphs
+using MetaGraphs
+using Plots

 @named WC1 = WilsonCowan()
 @named WC2 = WilsonCowan()